drsteveplatt/TaskManagerESP/README.md

 # TaskManagerESP

+# ALERT ALERT ALERT
+TaskManagerESP has been merged completely into TaskManager.
+This repository will be kept public for a period in transition, but it eventually will be deleted.
+Please move to the most recent version of TaskManager.
+# END ALERT

 RF communications module for TaskManager

 This module extends TaskManager to allow for communications between nodes.
 It is based on